jbananak-jfrog/ReadME-ML/docs/AI Catalog/get-started-with-jfrog-ai-catalog/getting-started/index.md

 ### Allow Models

 Next, governance becomes straightforward and effective.
 Admin users can easily allow models (from the <Anchor label="Discovery" title="Discover and Allow Models" href="/docs/discover-and-allow-models">Discovery</Anchor> tab) for secure use within your organization.
-Models can be approved on a per-project basis, with a comprehensive list of allowed models available on the _<Anchor label="Registry (allowed models)" title="Discover and Allow Models" href="/docs/discover-and-allow-models">Registry (allowed models)</Anchor>_ tab.
+Models can be approved on a per-project basis, with a comprehensive list of allowed models available on the _[Registry](/docs/discover-and-allow-models)_ _(allowed models)_ tab.

 <Image alt="registry.png" border={false} src="https://files.readme.io/5f29ba39c68182a139f14e7386eff2f7d44bd9b1d9da029b51129c754526036f-uuid-9a9ffa87-6cb7-5559-4d09-332db660a3dc.png" />